 Go to your terminal and in the root of your project type:

 Validation of any incoming data is crucial, contact form is no excuse.
-Here's the potential content of the FormRequest class.
+Here's a potential content of our FormRequest class.

 <?php